 What If I Don't Have A Choice?

-I totally understand that some people are restricted by their circumstances, and that August may be the only month they can take a holiday in Greece.
+I totally understand that some people are restricted by their circumstances, and that high season in August may be the only month they can take a holiday in Greece.
 If you are in this position, it pays to plan ahead.

 Best times to visit Greece